scylladb/go-set/README.md

 ```go
 func New(ts ...int) *Set
 ```
-New creates and initalizes a new Set interface.
+New creates and initializes a new Set interface.
 Its single parameter denotes the type of set to create.
 Either ThreadSafe or NonThreadSafe.
 The default is ThreadSafe.